AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Data Delivery/Overview.md

-* Data delivery supports the monitoring of the time when data delivery is completed.
-Data delivery provides the DescribeDeliveryTask operation to return the time when data delivery is completed.
+* Data delivery supports the monitoring of the time when data delivery is complete.
+Data delivery provides the DescribeDeliveryTask operation to return the time when data delivery is complete.